Ntemwa Busanga Camp: Our full report

 The main area is built tree-house style, a large tented-platform raised on stilts under a magnificent sycamore fig tree.
 Two sets of stairs lead up – there’s no handrail here so you need to watch your step – to an open-sided area with comfortable leather sofas with colourful cushions, and a small wooden bar.
 There’s also a tea and coffee station and a water dispenser to fill your water bottles, with a charging station nearby.
 A dining table is in the centre, though meals are often eaten down next to the edge of the plains, under the stars.

 The activities up here mainly focus on driving, with day and night drives available, in order to get the most out of the Busanga Plains, the best spot in Zambia for spotting cheetah, and antelope species such as roan and sable.
 However, walks are also possible in the woodland areas to the south of the plains, a haven for birdlife, with advance notice.
 Both the camp owners, Phil or Tyrone, plus the camp’s guides, have many years experience guiding in the park, and a clear passion for the area.

-Ntemwa Busanga Camp is the most affordable camp in the Busanga Plains area of the Kafue, and although simple, this adds to the camp’s basic charm.
+Ntemwa Busanga Camp is one of the most affordable camps in the Busanga Plains area of the Kafue, and although simple, this adds to the camp’s basic charm.
 Being isolated in the largest national park in Zambia, this is one of the best ways to camp out comfortably and explore a true wilderness area.

 - Kafue National Park, Zambia